mathLab/PINA/docs/source/_rst/tutorial4/tutorial.rst

 .. parsed-literal::

-    Accuracy of the network on the 1000 test images: 93.017%
+    Accuracy of the network on the 1000 test images: 92.733%

 As we can see we have very good performance for having traing only for 1 epoch!
-Nevertheless, we are still using structured data… Let’s see how we can build an autoencoder for unstructured data now.
+Nevertheless, we are still using structured data...
+Let's see how we can build an autoencoder for unstructured data now.

 Building a Continuous Convolutional Autoencoder